 Master of Science in Special Education

 Our faculty are recognized as national leaders in special education and our master’s programs train individuals to support students with unique needs.
-We offer a number of master’s programs that will lead to initial teaching licensure as well as programs that will build on a candidate’s initial licensure.

 Our special education programs are unique in that they prepare educators and other related professionals to work with students with disabilities across settings (e.g., general education classrooms, special education resource rooms or self-contained special schools).

-- Mild /Moderate Disabilities (i.e., learning disabilities, mild emotional disabilities, mild intellectual disabilities) with a focus at the elementary or secondary levels;
+- Mild/Moderate Disabilities (i.e., learning disabilities, mild emotional disabilities, mild intellectual disabilities) with a focus at the elementary or secondary levels;

 Our applicants may have majored in psychology, sociology, English, religious studies or any of many other disciplines as undergraduates.
 When they finish our master’s programs, they will be able to apply evidence-based teaching procedures that build on the basic background knowledge acquired during undergraduate studies.
 With the combination of two supervised internship experiences (6 credits) and 11 course-based instruction experiences (33 credits), our candidates are prepared for success in helping students with disabilities across settings.

-Highlights of our Master’s Degree Programs:
+Highlights of our Master’s Degree programs:

 - All candidates complete two supervised internships (10 weeks each) with supervision from mentor teachers, university supervisors and faculty instructors.